mezzio/mezzio-session-cache/docs/book/v1/manual.md

 # Manual usage

-The following details the constructor of the `Zend\Expressive\Session\Cache\CacheSessionPersistence` class:
+The following details the constructor of the `Mezzio\Session\Cache\CacheSessionPersistence` class:

 ```php
 /**